Cut Through the Confusion in Google Analytics by Looking at These 6 Metrics

 You can see where your traffic is coming from by going to Acquisition > All Traffic > Channels.
 Here you'll find a breakdown of how much of your traffic is direct and how much comes from other sources, like organic search, referrals, and social media.

-If you do lots of social media marketing, Google Analytics can break down the specifics of that traffic for you.
+Likewise, if you do lots of social media marketing, Google Analytics breaks down the specifics of that traffic for you.
 To see which social networks send you the most traffic, go to Acquisition > Social > Network Referrals.
 To see which of your pages are shared on social media most frequently, go to Acquisition > Social > Landing Pages.

 3. Landing Pages

-Studying your top landing pages can reveal a gold mine of information.
+Studying your top landing pages can reveal a gold mine of information - especially for SEO analytics on top pages.
 Navigate to this report by going to Behavior > Site Content > Landing Pages (the landing pages are blocked out for privacy reasons, but on your Analytics account you will see URLs!):

 Looking at your top landing pages can tell you: